|

 all 4 tires with

 Kuhmo Ecsta 711's in the same size, 255/55-17.
-Much safer in
+Much

-the rain now and it rides a little smoother.
-They also stick quite well.
+safer in the rain now and it rides a little

-as my Sprite!
+Sprite!

-I'm already planning to upgrade the
+I'm already planning to upgrade the audio system.

-volumes but it's not quite enough for me.
-See the upgrade plans on the
+lower volumes but it's not quite enough for me.
+See

 DAK AUDIO page.

-6/25/05, 56,463 miles:
+56,463 miles:

-Once the F-150 sold
+Once the F-150 sold (first person who called!!)
+I

-the R/T. First up (after I put 1000 miles on it) was
+turned my attention to the R/T. First up (after I

-an oil and filter change to Mobil 1/Purolator Pure
+put 1000 miles on it) was an oil and filter change

-One.
-I also added a Mobil 1 oil filler cap, maybe a
+to Mobil 1/Purolator Pure One.
+I also added a Mobil

-silly add-on but I like it :) Then I replaced the
+1 oil filler cap, maybe a silly add-on but I like it

-sparkplugs with some new NGK's (I've now discovered
+NGK's (I've now discovered that Autolites are said

-that Autolites are said to be better for this
+to be better for this engine).
+For a little better

-engine).
-For a little better night vision I replaced the headlight and foglight bulbs
+night vision I replaced the headlight and foglight

-Sylvania Silverstars.
+bulbs with Sylvania Silverstars.

-9/13/05, 57K+ miles: Since the factory decals were partially missing on
+the factory decals were partially missing on the

-the doors I looked around the web for replacements.
+doors I looked around the web for replacements.

 Someone had added a dual pinstripe in silver